fertrevino/write_a_data_science_blog_post/index.md

-## Welcome to GitHub Pages
+## Stackoverflow 2017 survey results analysis

+Stackoverflow.com, a cornerstone in most software developers' work, has released its survey results for the year 2017.
+With more than 50k respondents from around the world, it is worth analyzing these results?
+Which insights can we gain?
+Continue reading below and find out!

-You can use the [editor on GitHub](https://github.com/fertrevino/github_page/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+for What is ahea   is a You can use the [editor on GitHub](https://github.com/fertrevino/github_page/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.